-For more information about specific dangers employee must be protected against, visit OSHA Law and Regulation's page.
+For more information about specific dangers employers must protect workers from, visit OSHA's Law and Regulations page.

 Who Can File a Complaint?

-OSHA protects nearly all United States employees through federal and sometimes state law, including but not limited to manufacturing, agriculture, law and medicine, charity, construction, longshoring, organized labor, Postal Service, local government, private education, and anyone protected by OSHA's federal or state approved health and safety plans.
+OSHA protects nearly all United States employees through federal and sometimes state law, including workers in manufacturing, agriculture, law and medicine, charity, construction, longshoring, organized labor, Postal Service, local government, private education and anyone protected by OSHA's federal- or state-approved health and safety plans.

 - Farms employing immediate family

-- Jobs where other federal laws mandates workers' safety, including mining, many transportation industries, and nuclear energy and weapon manufacture
+- Jobs where other federal laws mandate workers' safety, including mining, many transportation industries, and nuclear energy and weapon manufacturing

-- Local government and state employees, unless under an OSHA-approved state plan
+- Local government and state employees not covered by an OSHA-approved state plan

 How to File a Complaint